 Two alternative road plans have been developed (Alternatives A and B).
-These alternatives are very similar (except for proposed access to the northwest portion of the property) and utilize the proposed access points discussed above over adjacent Longview Timber and DRN managed property.
+These alternatives are very similar (differing only in their proposed access to the northwest portion of the property) and utilize the proposed access points discussed above over adjacent Longview Timber and DNR managed property.
 Maps of each alternative are included in Appendix G.

-The northwest portion of the watershed can be accessed more efficiently from neighboring properties managed by the DNR.
 Alternative A only requires the access easements discussed above and provides internal access from these locations to the northwest portion of the watershed.
 Alternative B requires additional easements over adjacent properties managed by the DNR for access to the northwest portion of the watershed.
 The pro's and con's between the two alternatives are: